xiaoylu/leetcode_category/Java/Readme.md

 ---
 * `for (val : MyEnumClass.values())` return all values present inside enum.
 * each enum constant index can be found by `val.ordinal()`
-* `MyEnumClass.valueOf(myString)` method returns the enum constant of the specified string value, if exists.
+* `MyEnum.valueOf("abcd")` method returns the enum constant of the specified string value, if exists.
 * Internally `enum` is a class
 ```java
 enum Color